Research interests + projects

 Photo-activated Sensors & Biosensors: Our research is about transforming any smartphone/smartwatch to a biosensor for health monitoring and a sensor for environmental monitoring.
 We are advancing the science of photo-activated sensing materials by modulating the size, morphology, and composition of materials on the nanoscale.
 Utilizing new sensing materials, image-based sensing technology, and artificial intelligence, we develop biosensors for monitoring health and detecting potential diseases and sensors for tracking water and air quality.

 Photoreactors for Water & Air Purification: Ultraviolet (UV) photonics, photoreactions, and photoreactors are essential to many technologies and industries.
 We are developing novel materials and devices operating with UV light-emitting diodes (UV-LEDs) and microplasma UV—the emerging UV technology stars.
 The primary emphasis is to formulate the next generation of UV photolytic and photocatalytic reactors for water and air purification.

-Artificial Photosynthetic Systems: Artificial photosynthesis involves capturing energy from the sun and storing it in the form of chemical fuels.
-The focus of this research is to create engineered solar fuel generators for the photocatalytic production of hydrogen, a leading candidate for the fuel of the future.
-Our team develops photoelectrochemical cells and multifunctional photocatalysts activated by solar and ultraviolet radiation for hydrogen generation by water splitting.
-We design and build original photoreactors for the scalable production of hydrogen and other chemical fuels.
-Our target is to create sustainable ways of producing solar fuels by utilizing earth-abundant materials and cost-effective processes.
+Artificial Photosynthesis & Solar Fuels: Artificial photosynthesis involves capturing energy from the sun and storing it in the form of chemical fuels.
+The focus of this research is to create engineered solar fuel generators for the photocatalytic production of hydrogen and value-added chemicals.
+We design photoelectrochemical cells and multifunctional photocatalysts for fuel generation by water splitting and carbon dioxide conversion.